mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Then download [`package.json`](../examples/tutorials/01_personality_quiz/package.json), [`.babelrc`](../examples/tutorials/01_personality_quiz/.babelrc), [`index.html`](../examples/tutorials/01_personality_quiz/index.html) and create an empty `index.js` file in the folder.
 Run `npm install` to install the required npm packages.
 After installing, you can run `npm start` to build and start the web application that does nothing.
-I provided a setup using browserify and babel here, but feel free to use build tools you prefer.

 Now add the following code in index.js: